shanmukh-pilla/ddf-portfolio-shanmukh-pilla/exercise-07-3d-printing/README.md

 ## Overview

 This exercise was about designing a simple phone stand using Onshape and preparing it for 3D printing.
 Before starting the design, I completed the required Onshape self-study modules.
-After finishing the model, I prepared it for 3D printing using QIDI Studio.
+After finishing the model, I prepared it for 3D printing using QIDI Studio and submitted it for printing.
 Finally, I tested the printed phone stand using my phone and tablet.

 ---